-In this post, I will be discussing how to integrate multiple Jira instances and projects by way of synchronization.
+How can we integrate multiple Jira instances and projects by way of synchronization?

 In this guide, I will explain to you exactly how to achieve a Jira to Jira issue sync, step-by-step.